hbenitez/DSP/README.md

 This code implements the convolutional layer of a  CNN.
 This CNN receives an input RGB image along with a 3D filter specified by the user.
 The next stage adds a randomly generated bias to the the CNN output.
 Then, the ReLU (rectified linear unit) activation function transforms this output to generate a feature map.

+(6) SpectralEstimationWindowsFunctions

+This code illustrates the effects of 'spectral leakage' and how can it be decreased by truncating the signal with triangular, Hamming, and Hanning windows.